DerKevinRiehl/transposon_annotation_tools/README.md

 ## Background
-During my masterthesis I downloaded lots of these tools and I want to make it easier for the research community to install and run these softwares as bioconda packages from command line.
-Therefore I packaged these softwares into conda packages.
+During my masterthesis, I downloaded lots of these tools and I want to make it easier for the research community to install and run these softwares as bioconda packages from command line.
+Therefore, I packaged these softwares into conda packages.
 Please note: I am not the author of the softwares.
 My contribution lies in creating conda packages to allow a broader bioinformatic audience to use these tools.
-To find more specific information on the softwares, please refer to the urls mentioned below.
+To find more specific information on the softwares, please refer to the URLs mentioned above.